opea-project/docs/getting-started/README.md

 4. Select a virtual server.
 > **Note:** We recommend selecting a 3-series instance with an Intel(R) 4th Gen Xeon(C) Scalable Processor, such as `bx3d-16x80` or above.
 For more information on virtual servers on IBM cloud visit [Intel® solutions on IBM Cloud®](https://www.ibm.com/cloud/intel).

-5. Create or add an ssh key for the instance.
+5. Add an SSH key to the instance, if necessary, create one first.

-6. Click on `Create virtual server` at the bottom right.
+6. Click on `Create virtual server`.

 7. Once the instance is running, create and attach a `Floating IP` to the instance.
 For more information visit [this](https://cloud.ibm.com/docs/vpc?topic=vpc-fip-working&interface=ui) site